 Dry Skin/Skin Sensitivity

 This one was expected as it is the number one most common side effect of Accutane.
 You will be DRY.
 All.
 The.
 Time.
 Your face and your body.
 I changed my skincare to something more moisturizing and that definitely helped with some of the dryness.
 I did at times feel a little itchy all over so I made sure to have lotion around to help with that.
 The only thing I didn’t have to change up was my face wash.
-I was able to use my tried and true Philosophy Purity Made Simple face wash which has been one of my favorite beauty products for YEARS.
+I was able to use my tried and true Philosophy Purity Made Simple face wash which has been one of my skin care staples for YEARS.
 Here are some of the other products that I did switch up to really help me combat the dryness.

 Just FYI, this stuff is AMAZING!
 I feel that it really helped me with my skin’s overall texture as well as scarring.